 Outstanding work will be awarded for each category, along with Best Director, Best Actor/Actress, Best Original Score, Outstanding Woman Director, Best Student Film and the NY PERSPECTIVES Award for best depiction of the New York multi-cultural experience.

 Like many of the great film Festivals across the country and the world, WFA seeks to bring our audience compelling and unique content that inspires the viewers and honors the filmmakers.
-There are hundreds of film festivals in New York City; what makes us different is our intense focus on the variety of our films and helping new filmmakers reach what may be their first real audience.
+There are hundreds of film festivals in New York City; what makes us different is our intense focus on a bias-free submissions review, the variety of our films and helping new filmmakers reach what may be their first real audience.

 WFA is a minority- and women-owned registered 501(c)3 non-profit organization.
 We work with all local NYC film schools, colleges, arts high schools and many cultural societies.

 Over $100,000 in Cash, Prizes & Distribution Opportunities!
 Winners will receive prizes and distribution opportunities on various platforms including iTunes, Amazon, Netflix, Hulu and more!